danilosierrac/contenthackday/README.md

 ## Make it happen!

 We are still in the need to guarantee some things to make the event happen, so join  as sponsor, hardware partner, or/and API partner!

-[Download Support Kit]
+---
+Partner: EUR 1000 | Your logo goes in the first section | You get a shoutout
+Sponsor: EUR 500 | Your logo goes in the second section Hardware partner: Send us things to tinker with!
+---
+All supporters get to present their API and the right to be there.
+Partners get right to access to an opt-in contact sheet from attendees _given explicit consent_.

 ## Come play!